Baker insists MBTA is safe despite slew of recent problems

 BOSTON (WHDH) - Gov. Charlie Baker on Wednesday insisted that the MBTA is safe for public use despite a slew of recent incidents, including a Red Line train derailment on Tuesday that caused headaches for infuriated commuters who were forced to deal with lengthy delays.

-One day after a Red Line train derailed at Broadway Station and ripped a concrete chunk off the platform, Baker assured riders that the transit system can be relied upon for everyday use.
+One day after the Red Line train derailed at Broadway Station and ripped a concrete chunk off the platform, Baker assured riders that the transit system can be relied upon for everyday use.

 The slow-speed derailment on the southbound tracks led to service disruptions around 9:45 a.m., shortly after the height of the morning commute, a Massachusetts Bay Transit Authority spokesman said.
 Shuttle buses were called upon to replace service through the evening commute as MBTA personnel worked to re-rail the damaged train.